learn-co-students/Android-ObjectOrientedPeople-al/README.md

 Feel free to play with your new class outside of the tests in the PeopleActivity.java file.

-<a href='https://learn.co/lessons/Android-ObjectOrientedPeople' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/Android-ObjectOrientedPeople' title='Android Object-Oriented-People '>Android Object-Oriented-People </a> on Learn.co and start learning to code for free.</p>